tiendu/tiendu.github.io/src/content/blog/2026-07-03-modern-data-stack-for-systems-engineers.md

 Do not redesign a pipeline merely to make the acronym modern.

----

 ### What is dbt?

 dbt is primarily a transformation and modelling tool.

-A typical dbt model is a SQL query:
+A typical model is SQL:

 ```sql
 SELECT